-Sovay is also a Gas Safe registered plumber, running her business PlumbMaid, alongside her art practice, from west Cornwall since 2016.
+Sovay is also a Gas Safe registered plumber, and runs her own business PlumbMaid, alongside her art practice, from west Cornwall since 2016.

 SOLO EXHIBITIONS and PROJECTS